reasonml/reason-react/docs/installation.md

 }
 ```

 Create a bsconfig.json file in the root of your project with the following.
-You camn change the name.
+You can change the name.

 ```json
 {